aave/docs-gho/docs/concepts/fundamental-concepts/arbitrage.md

 - The price of GHO on the market is above peg, at $1.05

-- A user mints 1 GHO from the Aave protocol for $1
+- A user mints 1 GHO from the Aave Protocol for $1

 - This user can then sell their GHO on the market for $1.05